digitalbazaar/crypto-ld/README.md

 In the previous version (v3.x) of `crypto-ld`, the RSA and Ed25519 suites were bundled with `crypto-ld` (as opposed to residing in standalone packages).
-For previous usage instructions of bundled RSA, Ed25519 and Curve25519/[`x25519-key-pair`](https://github.com/digitalbazaar/x25519-key-agreement-key-2019/tree/v3.1.0) type keys, see the [README for `crypto-ld` v3.9](https://github.com/digitalbazaar/crypto-ld/tree/v3.9.0).
+For previous usage instructions of bundled RSA, Ed25519 and standalone Curve25519/[`x25519-key-pair`](https://github.com/digitalbazaar/x25519-key-agreement-key-2019/tree/v3.1.0) type keys, see the [README for `crypto-ld` v3.9](https://github.com/digitalbazaar/crypto-ld/tree/v3.9.0).